-\ Brennan Drop-Off Station was closed for renovations during the month of December 2019.
-No collections were made.
+The Brennan Drop Off Station was closed for renovations during the month of December 2019 and part of January 2020, and no collections were made in December.
+Collections resumed on January 27, 2020 and collections are near the monthly average for the Brennan Drop Off Station.